iPad 8 LTE Battery Replacement

 Step 113

-- When you hit the left corner at the bottom edge, slide the plastic card in as deep as it can go.
-Keep going; you're doing great!
+- Once you hit the left corner at the bottom, push the plastic card in as deep as it goes.

 Step 114

-- Gently slide the plastic card beneath the battery connector, just above it, and wiggle it in under the upper edge of the battery.
+- Gently remove the plastic card from above the battery connector and slide it carefully under the top edge of the battery.

-- Now, move the plastic card along the top edge of the battery to break through the adhesive strip.
+- Now, glide the card along the top edge of the battery to separate the adhesive strip.
+It’ll give way with just a little nudge!

 Tools Used